exp date isn't null, but text field is

 If primary immunisation incomplete or vaccination status unknown refer to GP for f/u and completion of immunisation schedule.

-Author(s): Dr Laura Clarke, Paediatric Medicine trainee, RHCG
+Author(s): Dr Laura Clarke, Paediatric Medicine Trainee, RHCG

 Approved By: Paediatric Emergency Department